TemugeB/python_stereo_camera_calibrate/README.md

 # What is this?
-Stereo camera calibration script wriiten in python.
+Stereo camera calibration script written in python.
 Uses OpenCV primarily.

 # Why you want to stereo calibrate two cameras?
 Allows you to obtain 3D points through triangulation from two camera views.